azuraii-dev/meshpi-ui/BUILD.md

 To backup your Meshtastic UI data:
 1. Locate your data directory (see above)
 2. Copy the entire `MeshtasticUI` folder
-3. The database file `meshpy_data.db` contains all your important data
+3. The database file `meshpi_data.db` contains all your important data

 ### Development vs Executable
 - **Development**: Data stored in local `database/` folder